jacg/nain4/doc/src/how-to/install-nix.md

 ## `direnv`

-We *strongly* recommend using the `direnv` tool to seemlessly turn on and off development environments depending on the working directory. `direnv` will look for a `.envrc` file and execute it when you `cd` into a directory.
+We *strongly* recommend using the `direnv` tool to seamlessly turn on and off development environments depending on the working directory. `direnv` will look for a `.envrc` file and execute it when you `cd` into a directory.